 Denmark's double-play duo of Corr and Ferrer was among five seniors celebrated Monday at Denmark High School.

-Emma Davis signed to the University of Pennsylvania's gymnastics program, while Sutton Smith signed with the University of Alabama in Huntsville for basketball and Jaden Wilkins signed to play lacrosse at Bellarmine University (Ky.).
+Emma Davies signed to the University of Pennsylvania's gymnastics program, while Sutton Smith signed with the University of Alabama in Huntsville for basketball and Jaden Wilkins signed to play lacrosse at Bellarmine University (Ky.).

 Ferrer hit .294 during an abbreviated junior season, while Corr hit .260 with a home runs, driving in 12 runs and scoring nine runs.
 Corr's home run was a grand slam against Forsyth Central that helped break open the game in an 8-1 win.

 "Well, we also play on our summer team together, so me and Nick have been working together since early sophomore year.
 Now we're kind of just like brothers," Corr said.
 "We've been training together for two years now.
 We know each other's style of play like the back of our hand.
 He's helped me a lot, just by making me better and holding me accountable.
 I give credit to him."

 Ferrer said he looks forward to competing in Region 6-7A this spring against Forsyth County's historically competitive baseball programs.